aws/sagemaker-python-sdk/doc/overview.rst

     output = "Comment la démo va-t-elle?"
     schema = SchemaBuilder(input, output)

-However, you might want to further customize your serialization and deserialization functions.
-For example, you might want to pass an image and want your serializer to convert the image to a tensor before prediction.
-An image sent to the endpoint needs to be converted to bytes at the client side and the endpoint needs to deserialize the byte string back to the data type used by the model.
-After the model finishes prediction, the results need to be serialized to bytes back to the client.
-The client in turn performs deserialization to convert the bytes data back to the expected data format, such as Json.
-At minimum, you need to perform the following data conversions:

-- Inference request serialization by the client
-- Inference request deserialization by the server
-- Inference response serialization by the server
-- Inference response deserialization by the client
+For further details about ``SchemaBuilder``, refer to `SchemaBuilder <https://sagemaker.readthedocs.io/en/stable/api/inference/model_builder.html#sagemaker.serve.builder.schema_builder.SchemaBuilder>`_.
+For sample notebooks that demonstrate the use of ``SchemaBuilder``, see the example notebooks in `ModelBuilder examples <https://sagemaker.readthedocs.io/en/stable/overview.html#id1>`_.

-The following code snippet shows how you can define ``CustomPayloadTranslator`` instances when additional customization is needed to handle both serialization and deserialization in the client and server sides, respectively.
+The following code snippet outlines an example where you want to customize both serialization and deserialization functions on the client and server sides.
+You can define your own request and response translators with ``CustomPayloadTranslator`` and pass them to ``SchemaBuilder``.

 .. code:: python